transportkollektiv/openbike/docs/administrator/installation/manual.rst

     .. warning:: Never deploy a site into production with DEBUG turned on.

 ``DATABASE_URL``
     Here you have configure the access to your database in a format supported by `dj-database-url <https://github.com/jacobian/dj-database-url>`_.
-For PostgreSQL with PostGIS use ``postgis://username:password@host/database``
+If your PostgreSQL with PostGIS is residing on the same host, try ``postgis:///openbike`` For user/password auth on another host, use ``postgis://username:password@host/database``

 ``ALLOWED_HOSTS``
     Comma seperated list of hostnames, where cykel is reachable at.